zx80/flask-simple-auth/README.md

 - `FSA_AUTH` governs the *how*: `none`, `httpd`, `basic`, `param`, `password`, `token`… as described in details in the next sections.
 Default is `httpd`.

+- `FSA_MODE` tells when to attempt authentication.
-- `FSA_ALWAYS` tells whether to perform authentication in a before request hook.
-Default is *True*.
+  - With `always`, authentication is performed in a before request hook.
+    Once in a route function, `get_user` will always return the authenticated user and cannot fail.
+  - With `lazy`, it is performed lazily when needed by an authorization.
   On authentication failures *401* are returned.
-Once in a route function, `get_user` will always return the authenticated user and cannot fail.
+  Default is `lazy`.

-- `FSA_SKIP_PATH` is a list of regular expression patterns which are matched against the request path for skipping systematic authentication when `FSA_ALWAYS` is enabled.
+- `FSA_SKIP_PATH` is a list of regular expression patterns which are matched against the request path for skipping systematic authentication when in `always` mode.
 Default is empty, i.e. authentication is applied for all paths.

-- `FSA_LAZY` tells whether to attempt authentication lazily when checking an authorization through a `authorize` decorator or argument to the `route` decorator.
-Default is *True*.

 - `FSA_CHECK` tells whether to generate a *500* internal error if a route is missing an explicit authorization check.